How to Install VS Code on Linux Mint 22 and 21

 sudo apt update

-Verify that both the package and the repository source are gone:
+Verify that the package, launcher, and source candidate are gone:

 dpkg-query -W code 2>/dev/null || echo "code package is not installed"